GoloByte/BookService/README.md

 Prototyping and use Features of Java Spring and related frameworks

 - rest controller : class Controller
-  - validation of dto
+  - validation of dto in controller level
-  - file upload
+  - file upload using multipartfile
-  - swagger api
+  - swagger api configuration

 - domain logic : class Core
-  - @Transactional
+  - @Transactional for all database related operations
   - use mapstruct to map EO to DTO
-  - csv file processing : class Importer
+  - csv file processing, creation and persistence of cascade data structure   : class Importer
-  - concurrency pattern : class Borrow
+  - concurrency pattern implementation for exclusive database record checkout : class Borrow
   - mapstruct use for cascade mapping of objects having OneToMany, ManyToMany relations
     - explicit configuration for ignore deep mapping to avoid circular mapping calls